Manuel-GG-89/serverless-cqrs-es-core/README.md

 Another example: Many video games, online or offline, especially sports and competitive ones, store the match in the form of a succession of events.
 For many years, even before the internet was popular, soccer videogames, racing videogames, shooters, and many others, were (and are) able to completely reproduce the entire match, in fact, you can save it and view it later.
 How do they achieve this? because the core of their systems saves each state change as a sequence of events by default.

 Have you ever played Fortnite?
-You can completely replay the match when you finish it... and it is not stored by saving the rendered data... since each state changes in the match is an event, and its history is a succession of events, these can be replayed later whithin no  additional cost in the videogame engine.
+You can completely replay the match when you finish it... and it is not stored by saving the rendered data, since each state changes in the match is an event, and its history is a succession of events, these can be replayed later whithin no  additional cost in the videogame engine.
 The Ram memory records each state change of the match as a succession of events that, from time to time, are dumped into a cache file (to free up memory), thus which finally achieves a complete record of each action of the match.
 This is why many video games are capable of replaying matches in their entirety after finishing the match, or even before having finished playing them...
 In soccer videogames and other sports, at any time during the match you can pause and check the replay back.
 Also, this data could be used by Epic (and their third party afiliates) to improve anti-cheats and make better mechanics to catch troll/hater users analyzing suspicious user behavior in real time, but I'm not sure if they do this.

 Even in Play Station 1, Winning Eleven (a Classic, Anthological soccer video game) you could replay the match at any time while you were playing it.
 How do you think they were able to do it?
 Because its core was event-driven by default, that was (and still is) the most efficient way to handle changes in the game state by its core.
 Enabling the functionality to replay those events was trivial, since the software design already provided this feature out of the box.
 This doesn't apply to all video games, but it's a common strategy applied to competitive video games.

 There are hundreds of cases where this paradigm is not an option, but rather an intrinsic requirement of the domain.

 Was generative artificial intelligence created in order to maximize the economic benefits of the companies that finance its development??
 I think not, but the reality is that this technology allows it.
 It depends on each person and entity what use is given to said technology.

  ***